diyasansi/the-cost-of-a-call/README.md

 Replay review is consistent, but consistency does not guarantee correctness.

 The system applies similar overturn standards regardless of how important a play is.
-As a result, when a mistake occurs in a high-impact moment—particularly on a turnover—it is more likely to stand, even though the consequences are much larger.
+As a result, when a mistake occurs in a high-impact moment, particularly on a turnover, it is more likely to stand out, even though the consequences are much larger.

 This helps explain why certain calls feel uniquely frustrating to fans: not because they happen often, but because when they do happen, replay is least equipped to fix them.